Ron's Gone Wrong: Animation

 DNEG had to develop a new "shot-based" animation process for creating the film, in changeover from previously specializing in visual effects for live-action cinema.
 The animation software Pixar RenderMan was used for the film, and the Universal Scene Description file format was adopted a third of the way during production.

 Production was impacted by the COVID-19 pandemic in 2020.
 Animation for the film was done remotely with crew members working from home, which included digital modelling, rigging, and lighting.
 Editors faced difficulty assembling footage with temporarily out-of-sync audio, which impaired judgement over the timing of edits.
 Voice acting was also done remotely, and involved makeshift home recording setups where blankets were used for soundproofing.
 A voice actor even had to ask family members sharing an internet connection to come offline, in order to free bandwidth for a recording session.

-A labor dispute arose over DNEG announcing 20%-25% pay cuts to employees earning more than £35,000 (GBP) per year, which it said was due to business disruption caused by COVID-19.
+A labor dispute arose over DNEG announcing 20%-25% pay cuts to employees earning more than £35,000 per year, which it said was due to business disruption caused by COVID-19.
 This led to 169 employees signing a collective grievance statement.
 The move was later partially reversed; DNEG was forced to reach deals with its business partners, this included Locksmith who agreed to offer a salary top-up and completion bonus to employees working on the film.
 The trade union BECTU condemned DNEG for its refusal to communicate with the union, and said its response to the collective grievance was deliberately indirect.
 The film took approximately five years to complete.

 Musical score and soundtrack album

 Henry Jackman composed the film score.
 Speaking about the score, Jackman said that "it has its own identity, similar to Wreck-It Ralph or Big Hero 6" having the "same musical landscape and color in this film", and also had enjoyed working in the film, calling the scoring sessions as "enormous fun".
 Vine and Smith expressed gratitude to Jackman on how his score elevated the film.
 Smith wanted the score to have a "contemporary John Hughes feel along with a classic 'high school movie' vibe and the orchestral scale and emotion of E.T. on top".
 The score was recorded at Abbey Road Studios and Air Studios in London, England.

 Jackman composed most of the tracks, with two songs in collaboration with Dave Bayley of the indie-pop band Glass Animals.
 Liam Payne performed an original song titled "Sunshine" and its music video was released on August 27, 2021.
-The soundtrack was released digitally on October 15, 2021 by Walt Disney Records and in physical formats on October 22.
+The soundtrack was released digitally on 15 October 2021, by Walt Disney Records and in physical formats on 22 October as the first 20th Century Studios soundtrack film to be released under the main Walt Disney Records label.